bladehliu/chuning/cubeflow.md

 Modern robotics generates vast amounts of multi-modal data from cameras, LiDAR, IMU sensors, and other sources.
 Efficient, end-to-end robotic data management remains a challenging problem.
-CubeFlow addresses it by building from scratch an end-to-end robotics dataflow platform with:
+CubeFlow addresses it by building from scratch an end-to-end robotics platform with:

 - **Efficient data management:** High-throughput storage and retrieval optimized for robotic data.
 - **Edge-cloud collaboration:** Seamless data sharing and processing across distributed environments.